abanderam/abandera.github.io/_teaching/MAE.md

 This is a description of a teaching experience.
 You can use markdown like any other post.

-Parte 1: Análisis Matemático
+Parte 1: Analisis Matematico
 ======

-Parte 2: Programación Lineal
+Parte 2: Programacion Lineal
 ======